Human-Rights-Map-1008x567

 Identified industry issues

 Labour turnover and mobility in China is high in many sectors as a result of annual internal migration patterns.
 Migrant workers on precarious employment contracts are particularly vulnerable to working excessive hours with inadequate pay for overtime, and some vocational student internship programmes in factories are considered indistinguishable from slavery.
 There can also be discrimination between workers of different hukou status (China’s household registration system).
 Many workers do not receive their full social security entitlements.
 And at a governmental and legislative level, freedom of association in China is extremely limited with no independent unions operating in the country.
 Since 2017 international bodies such as the United Nations and NGOs, including Amnesty International, the World Uyghur Congress and the Uyghur Human Rights Project have been concerned about the recruitment and employment of Uyghurs and other Muslim minorities in the Xinjiang Uyghur Autonomous Region (XUAR) as well as in other regions in China.
-There have been reports of individual allegations of forced labour, as well as labour paid well below the minimum wage.

 How Co-op is taking action